 Planning

 After a diagnosis of an oral or dental problem, the hygienist will then go about creating a treatment plan for the patient.
 This could be anything from simply telling them to increase their brushing and flossing to maintain good health of their teeth and gums, scheduling procedures for the implementation of filling, or even recommending oral surgery.
+This step highlights the importance of planning in a hygienist’s day.

 Implementation